dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 `"descriptions": {"<lang>": "<string>", ...}`

-The description is represented as a collection of strings with language tags (currently "en", "de", "fr", "it", and "rm" are supported).
-It is the description of the project.
+The description is represented as a collection of strings with language tags (currently, "en", "de", "fr", "it", and "rm" are supported).